 In the modest World Cup history of American men’s soccer*, there is always room for something new.

-This year’s memory may very well be how Christian Pulisic propelled (a) himself and (b) the ball to the goal for what became the only score as the U.S. beat Iran and advanced to the knockout round.
+This year’s memory may very well be how Christian Pulisic propelled (a) the ball and (b) himself into the goal for what became the only score as the U.S. beat Iran and advanced to the knockout round.

 Pulisic was hurt, barely hobbling off the field and going to the hospital rather than playing in the second half.
 The overnight word was that he had X-rays of the abdomen – no speculation about whether he would play again in this World Cup.